juxor/afaq/markdown/secI5.md

 be similar to privatised health care but without the profit margins as competition, it is hoped, would drive prices down to cost.

 Other anarchists reject such a system.
-They are favour of socialising health care and other public services.
+They are in favour of socialising health care and other public services.
 They argue that a privatised system would only be able to meet the requirements of those who can afford to pay for it and so would be unjust and unfair.
-In addition, such systems would have higher overheads (the need to pay share-holders and the high wages of upper management, most obviously, and not to mention paying for propaganda against "socialised" medicine) as well as charge more (privatised public utilities under capitalism have tended to charge consumers more, unsurprisingly as by their very nature they are natural monopolies).
+In addition, such systems would have higher overheads (the need to pay share-holders and the wages of management, most obviously) as well as charge more (privatised public utilities under capitalism have tended to charge consumers more, unsurprisingly as by their very nature they are natural monopolies).

 Looking at health care, for example, the need for medical attention is not dependent on income and so a civilised society would recognise this fact.
-Under capitalism, profit-maximising medical insurance sets premiums according to the risks of the insured getting ill or injured, with the riskiest and most ill not being able to find insurance at any price.
+Under capitalism, profit-maximising medical insurance sets premiums according to the risks of the insured getting ill or injured, with the riskiest not being able to find insurance at any price.
 Private insurers shun entire industries as too dangerous for their profits due to the likelihood of accidents or illness.
-They review contracts regularly and drop sick people for the slightest reason (understandably, given that they make profits by minimising pay-outs for treatment).
+They review contracts regularly and drop people who get sick for the slightest reason (understandably, given that they make profits by minimising payouts for treatment).
 Hardly a vision to inspire a free society or one compatible with equality and mutual respect.

- Therefore, most anarchists are in favour of a socialised and universal health-care system for both ethical and efficiency reasons (see [section I.4.10](secI4.html#seci410)).
+Therefore, most anarchists are in favour of a socialised and universal health- care system for both ethical and efficiency reasons (see [section I.4.10](secI4.html#seci410) for more details).
 Needless to say, an anarchist system of socialised health care would differ in many ways to the current systems of universal health-care provided by the state (which, while called socialised medicine by its enemies is better described as nationalised medicine -- although it should be stressed that this is better than the privatised system).
 Such a system of socialised health-care will be built from the bottom-up and based around the local commune.
 In a social anarchist society, _"medical services . . . will be free of charge to all inhabitants of the commune.
 The doctors will not be like capitalists, trying to extract the greatest profit from their unfortunate patients.
 They will be employed by the commune and expected to treat all who need their services."_ Moreover, prevention will play an important part, as _"medical treatment is only the **curative** side of the science of health care; it is not enough to treat the sick, it is also necessary to prevent disease.
-That is the true function of hygiene."_ [James Guillaume, _"On Building the New Social Order"_, pp. 356-79, **Bakunin on Anarchism**, p.
+That is the true function of hygiene."_ [James Guillaume, _"On Building the New Social Order"_, pp.
+356-79,**Bakunin on Anarchism**, p.
 371] The same would go for other public services and works.

 While rejecting privatisation, anarchists also reject nationalisation in favour of socialisation and worker's self-management.
 In this we follow Proudhon, who argued that there was a series of industries and services which were _"public works"_ which he thought best handled by communes and their federations.
-Thus _"the control undertaking such works will belong to the municipalities, and to districts within their jurisdiction"_ while _"the control of carrying them out will rest with the workmen's associations."_ This was due to both their nature and libertarian values as the _"direct, sovereign initiative of localities, in arranging for public works that belong to them, is a consequence of the democratic principle and the free contract: their subordination to the State is . . . a return to feudalism."_ Workers' self- management of such public workers is, again, a matter of libertarian principles for _"it becomes necessary for the workers to form themselves into democratic societies, with equal conditions for all members, on pain of a relapse into feudalism."_ Railways should be given _"to responsible companies, not of capitalists, but of WORKMEN."_ [**General Idea of the Revolution**, p.
+Thus _"the control undertaking such works will belong to the municipalities, and to districts within their jurisdiction"_ while _"the control of carrying them out will rest with the workmen's associations."_ This was due to both their nature and libertarian values and so the _"direct, sovereign initiative of localities, in arranging for public works that belong to them, is a consequence of the democratic principle and the free contract: their subordination to the State is . . . a return to feudalism."_ Workers' self-management of such public workers is, again, a matter of libertarian principles for _"it becomes necessary for the workers to form themselves into democratic societies, with equal conditions for all members, on pain of a relapse into feudalism."_ Railways should be given _"to responsible companies, not of capitalists, but of WORKMEN."_ [**General Idea of the Revolution**, p.
 276, p.
 277 and p.
 151]

 This was applied during the Spanish Revolution.
-Gaston Leval discussed _"Achievements in the Public Sector"_ in his classic account of the collectives.
-Syndicates organised water, gas and electricity utilities in Catalonia, while the trams and railways were run more efficiently and cheaper than under capitalist management.
-All across Spain, the workers in the health service re-organised their industry on libertarian lines and in association with the collectives, communes and the unions of the CNT.
+Gaston Leval discussed _"Achievements in the Public Sector"_ and a whole chapter of his account of the collectives is concerned with this.
+Syndicates organised water, gas and electricity utilities in Catalonia, while the Trams and railways were run more efficiently and cheaper than under capitalist management.
+All across Spain, the workers in the health service re-organised their industry in libertarian lines and in association with the local collective or commune and the unions of the CNT.
 As Leval summarised:

 > _"For the socialisation of medicine was not just an initiative of militant libertarian doctors.
-Wherever we were able to make s study of villages and small towns transformed by the Revolution, medicine and existing hospitals had been municipalised, expanded, placed under the aegis of the Collective.
+Wherever we were able to make a study of villages and small towns transformed by the Revolution, medicine and existing hospitals had been municipalised, expanded, placed under the aegis of the Collective.
 When there were none, they were improvised.
 The socialisation of medicine was